 Tags: Austin Presbyterian Theological Seminary, disenfranchised, farming, marginalized, New Orleans, okra abbey, pentecost offering, refugees, regi jones, regina jones, sustainable agriculture, yav, young adult volunteers

-Ministries: Matthew 25 in the PC(USA): A bold vision and invitation, World Mission, Young Adult Volunteers, 1001 New Worshiping Communities, Evangelism
+Ministries: Matthew 25 in the PC(USA): Join the Movement, World Mission, Young Adult Volunteers, 1001 New Worshiping Communities, Evangelism